 First, you should look at the soles of your shoes, specifically the midsole and the outsole.

-For the outsoles of Nike shoes, they are often made with high-quality rubber that’s also lightweight.
+The outsoles of Nike shoes are often made with high-quality rubber that’s also lightweight.

 Fake Nike sneakers use low-quality rubber that often feels off and weighs more than authentic Nike sneakers.

 Even though your Nike shoes’ midsoles are glued and not stitched, it won’t automatically qualify them as an original pair.

 You should check for glue stains on your Nike’s insole and midsole.
 Most fake Nike shoes have excessive glue stains that clearly show a substandard manufacturing process.

 Check Both Shoes

 Nike shoes are made to be almost identical for both its right shoe and left shoe.

 The only significant difference between them is the way they are pointing to.

 The height of both the right shoe and left shoe should be similar.
 The same can be said for its shape and weight.